-Low Dropout Operation and Bootstrap Voltage (BOOT)
+Bootstrap Voltage (BOOT)

-The TPS54060A has an integrated boot regulator, and requires a small ceramic capacitor between the BOOT and PH pins to provide the gate drive voltage for the high side MOSFET.
-The BOOT capacitor is refreshed when the high side MOSFET is off and the low side diode conducts.
-The value of this ceramic capacitor should be 0.1μF.
-A ceramic capacitor with an X7R or X5R grade dielectric with a voltage rating of 10V or higher is recommended because of the stable characteristics overtemperature and voltage.

-To improve drop out, the TPS54060A is designed to operate at 100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1V.
-When the voltage from BOOT to PH drops below 2.1V, the high side MOSFET is turned off using an UVLO circuit which allows the low side diode to conduct and refresh the charge on the BOOT capacitor.
-Since the supply current sourced from the BOOT capacitor is low, the high side MOSFET can remain on for more switching cycles than are required to refresh the capacitor, thus the effective duty cycle of the switching regulator is high.
+The TPS54140A has an integrated boot regulator and requires a small ceramic capacitor between the BOOT and PH pin to provide the gate drive voltage for the high side MOSFET.
+The value of the ceramic capacitor should be 0.1 μ F. A ceramic capacitor with an X7R or X5R grade dielectric is recommended because of the stable characteristics over temperature and voltage.
+To improve drop out, the TPS54140A is designed to operate at 100% duty cycle as long as the BOOT to PH pin voltage is greater than 2.1 V. When the voltage from BOOT to PH drops below 2.1 V, the high side MOSFET is turned off using an UVLO circuit allowing for the low side diode to conduct which allows refreshing of the BOOT capacitor.
+Since the supply current sourced from the BOOT capacitor is low, the high side MOSFET can remain on for more switching cycles than it refreshes, thus, the effective duty cycle limitation that is attributed to the boot regulator system is high.